zhangxyleon/magicImage/README.md

 [many](https://en.wikipedia.org/wiki/Grayscale#Converting_color_to_grayscale)
 acceptable and reasonable ways to convert a color image into a [grayscale](https://en.wikipedia.org/wiki/Grayscale) ("black and white") image.
-The complexity of each method scales with the amount that method accommodates for human perception.
-For example, a very naive method is to average red, green and blue intensities.
+For example, a very simple method is to average red, green and blue intensities.
 A slightly better (and very popular method) is to take a weighted average giving higher priority to green: